aubreypc/cs203-S2019-conduct/conduct.md

 team leaders, technical leads, or the CEO directly.

 * **Acceptable Behavior (C)**
-  * Team Members shall:
+  * Team members shall:
     * Not unduly use their position/ influence in this project for personal benefit or to benefit relatives or close associates.
     * Report a conflict or potential conflict with either a team leader, technical lead or the CEO directly as soon as it arises or at the nearest availability.
-  * Team Leads shall:
+  * Team leads shall:
     * Be open and respect both sides looking for the most beneficial option towards the project.
     * Make decisions with the best interest of the team as a whole upon proper discussion.
 * **Unacceptable Behavior (U)**
-  * Team Members shall NOT:
+  * Team members shall NOT:
     * Bring about personal interests that will bring about conflicts with those of the team as a whole.
     * Move forward on a conflict that has not yet been discussed or resolved to prevent even further conflicts to arise.
-  * Team Leads shall NOT:
+  * Team leads shall NOT:
     * Disregard any conflict that has been brought to their attention.
     * Use their position/ influence to make any type of decision that is not beneficial to the team as a whole.